Caetan/weather_widget/README.md

 ## How to run

-1. Create a `.env ` file on the root folder with the API key:
+1. Create a `.env ` file on the root folder with the API key

   ```
   REACT_APP_API_KEY=********